Schedule a Workshop

 The Nuts ‘n’ Bolts of Bringing a Poet to Class

 1. Check your funding sources.
 Border Voices poets receive a minimum stipend (based on experience, special skills and/or supplemental activities) of $60-$85 per hour to prepare and teach a poetry workshop.
-The minimum number of hours per classroom is five, usually divided into five one-hour sessions on five consecutive days or once a week for five weeks but adjustments can be agreed upon between the classroom teacher and the poet-teacher when necessary.
+One hour classes can be scheduled but the minimum number of hours per workshop is usually five, divided into five one-hour sessions on five consecutive days or once a week for five weeks but adjustments can be agreed upon between the classroom teacher and the poet-teacher when necessary.
 We suggest that you do this promptly, as it can take time for the district to respond. and take action.
+Ideas: Check with your PTA.
+And sometimes Border Voices matching funds may be available providing we have received grants and donations.

 2. Please check with your district on payroll procedures for Professional Instructional Expert/Classified Teachers, Code 2183 Classroom nonunion hourly.
 The San Diego Unified School District payroll department category for Border Voices poet-teachers is: Sub Teacher, Unassigned Labor Pool #5998.